programminghistorian/jekyll/en/lessons/linked-open-data-wikidata.md

 difficulty: 1
 activity: sustaining
 topics: [lod, metadata]
-abstract: This lesson introduces Wikidata and provides a step-by-step guide to creating and linking metadata about academic journals and people using linked open data.
-It explores best practices for adding and managing metadata in Wikidata to increase the visibility and accessibility of resources in digital environments.
+abstract: This lesson introduces Wikidata and provides a step-by-step guide to using linked open data to create and link metadata about academic journals and people.
+It explores best practices for managing metadata in Wikidata to increase the visibility and accessibility of resources in digital environments.
 avatar_alt: Decorative framed letter W with a design of circular lines and patterns.
 doi: 10.46430/phen0132
 ---